andrasdenes/react-coding-challenges/README.md

+#### The original author of this repository is [alexgurr](https://github.com/alexgurr alexgurr's profile).

+These are my solutions.

+#### challenges unsolved can be found here: <br>https://github.com/alexgurr/react-coding-challenges

 # React Coding Challenges

 A series of easy -> hard React.js coding challenges.

-### The original author of this repository is alexgurr.

-These are my solutions.

-### challenges unsolved can be found here: https://github.com/alexgurr/react-coding-challenges

 # When could these be useful?